AeonS-D/arcaea-auto-play/README_EN.md

 1. **Added support for `timinggroup()` in chart files**
    Implemented by creating temporary chart files and using regex to remove `timinggroup()` and whitespace (simple but effective).

-1.5 Added real support for timinggroup in v2.0，so we don’t need 1. anyone anymore
+2. **Added real support for timinggroup in v2.0，so we don’t need 1. anyone anymore**

 3. **Dual Operation Modes**
    - `Mode1`: Manual simulation start - triggers touch simulation when notes approach judgment line.
      *Do not manually adjust delay; script auto-calibrates.
 Ideal for world mode.*